citusdata/citus_docs/use_cases/timeseries.rst

               github.events_p2021_02_03_1800 FOR VALUES FROM ('2021-02-03 18:00:00') TO ('2021-02-03 19:00:00'),
               github.events_p2021_02_03_1900 FOR VALUES FROM ('2021-02-03 19:00:00') TO ('2021-02-03 20:00:00'),
               github.events_p2021_02_03_2000 FOR VALUES FROM ('2021-02-03 20:00:00') TO ('2021-02-03 21:00:00'),
-              github.events_p2021_02_03_2100 FOR VALUES FROM ('2021-02-03 21:00:00') TO ('2021-02-03 22:00:00'),
+              github.events_p2021_02_03_2100 FOR VALUES FROM ('2021-02-03 21:00:00') TO ('2021-02-03 22:00:00')
-              github.events_default DEFAULT

 By default ``create_parent`` creates four partitions in the past, four in the future, and one for the present, all based on system time.
 If you need to backfill older data, you can specify a ``p_start_partition`` parameter in the call to ``create_parent``, or ``p_premake`` to make partitions for the future.
-For PostgreSQL 11 or above, a default partition is automatically created.
-A "_default" suffix is added onto the current table name.
+A default partition is automatically created for rows that do not match any of the partitions, but we prefer to drop it because the default partition cause maintenance operations to take additional locks.
 See the `pg_partman documentation <https://github.com/keithf4/pg_partman/blob/master/doc/pg_partman.md>`_ for details.

 As time progresses, pg_partman will need to do some maintenance to create new partitions and drop old ones.
 Anytime you want to trigger maintenance, call: